 The NPFC agrees that certain monitoring is needed to ensure that the activities are implemented according to the Plan; however, there is no evidence that ten years is needed to ensure that implementation of the Plan is complete.
 The Trustees do not anticipate that the reef structures will require correction or maintenance.
 Because storms and strong currents are common in this area, the Trustees specifically designed the project to withstand environmental factors, including the size of boulders used, anchoring of structures, and the liberal use of cement and epoxy.
-Furthermore, no money was allotted in the budget for corrective actions; thus, any corrective actions would be outside the scope of the Plan and any NPFC funds used to conduct such activities would be outside the approved Plan.
+Furthermore, no money was allotted in the budget for corrective actions; thus, any corrective activities would be outside the approved Plan.
 The NPFC determines that the Trustees have not provided sufficient evidence to establish that ten years of monitoring is necessary to ensure implementation of the Plan.